-As and when necessary, the Nominations Committee will, having regard to the skills and competencies represented on the Board and the competencies required, implement a process to identify suitable candidates, which may include a search being undertaken by an appropriate third party.
+As and when necessary, the Nominations Committee will, having regard to the skills and competencies represented on the Board and the competencies required, implement a process to identify suitable candidates to be non-executive directors on the Board, which may include a search being undertaken by an appropriate third party.
 The Committee will evaluate prospective candidates and make recommendations to the Board for the appointment of new Board members.
 When the Board considers that a suitable candidate has been found, that person is appointed by the Board and, in accordance with IPL's Constitution, must stand for re-election by shareholders at the next annual general meeting.